EternityForest/awesome-standards/README.md

 ### Poster Putty

 Useful for pretty much any temporary mounting, especially keeping things from sliding on a desk.
+Ironically, it is not that great for hanging posters on a wallm

 ### Foam